Skip to main content

 The Drycleaner Insurance Renewal Application can be downloaded from the Drycleaner Forms page.

-In addition to this application, each facility will also need to complete a Drycleaner Facility Information Form and Drycleaner Renewal Premium Payment Voucher to accompany the insurance premium payment.
+In addition to this application, please also complete a Drycleaner Facility Information Form and Drycleaner Renewal Premium Payment Voucher to accompany the insurance premium payment.
 Both of these forms can be downloaded from the Drycleaner Forms page.

 Do I have to do a site investigation prior to qualifying for insurance coverage from the Fund?